open-switch/opx-dhcp-agent/README.md

 ## Caveats - Before you start

-ISC DHCP will *NOT* reply to relay requests if it cannot route to the relay agent ip address.
-This means that a subnet configured for relay mode must be reachable from the DHCP server.
-I would not be surprised if other servers show similar behaviour.

-In theory, in order for them to work they will know everything about an incoming request such as the actual IP it came from, the MAC address in the packet, etc. It would be wonderful if they could just reply to that.
-The reality is that they
-*DO NOT*, so just leave any ideas about "out of band" DHCP here and then.
-It has to be in-band and everything needs to be reachable and for the relay agent case - routable.
+ISC DHCP will always reply to the giaddr option set in the packet by the relay.
+While it knows the *actual* IP the request came from, this information will not be used.

+This results in a number of issues and limitations:

+- The IP in the giaddr option must be reachable and be one of the addresses of the dhcp relay.
+- ISC DHCP cannot support multiple subnets with the same addressing.
+If there is an address overlap on two different VLANs they have to be served by different ISC DHCP instances.

 ## Principles of operation